meaxsom/cc-53-bloomfilter-ts/README.md

 I'll have to figure out how to handle opening the saved bloom file when I get to it

+## Step 3

+> save the Bloom filter to disk

+Supposed to be a binary file of our own format.
+Needs:
+    - some sort of header identifier
+    - the number of hashs used
+    - the size of the bit array
+    - the count and possibly the percentage (although after initialization those are not really needed)

+- Created a "BufferBuilder" class to take care of generating buffers and writing out the data.
+Used "builder" pattern.
+    - the size of the output file is actually "larger" than the input file.
+By shrinking the probability factor the bloom file gets smaller.

 ## Resources
 - [How to Setup a TypeScript + Node.js Project](https://khalilstemmler.com/blogs/typescript/node-starter-project/)